Melendezj18/Project-1/readme.md

 - You can only move diagonally
 - Take opposing pieces by jumping over them
 - Play till the opposing side has no pieces or cant move anymore
+- press Play again to reset at any time

 ## Next Steps